fluxninja/aperture/docs/content/concepts/flow-control/resources/flux-meter.md

 ## Naming

-_Flux Meter_ is referred by its name.
-It is strongly recommended to assign globally unique names to _Flux Meters_.
+_Flux Meter_ is referred by its name. it's strongly recommended to assign globally unique names to _Flux Meters_.
 A good practice is to prefix the Flux Meter name with the policy name.